LukasDrothler/fastapiutils/USAGE.md

 ### Database Setup

-You need a MySQL database with the following table structure.
-Use the provided `fastapiutils/requirements.sql` file:
+You need a MySQL database with the following table structure. **Important**: The database schema is now **automatically initialized** when the `DatabaseService` starts up.
+The library will execute the `requirements.sql` file to create all necessary tables.

+You only need to create an empty MySQL database - all tables will be created automatically when the application starts.

+**Tables created automatically:**

 ```sql
 CREATE TABLE `user` (